smithbr/ut-itunes-import/README.md

-TorToTunes
+ut-itunes-import
 =========================

-TorToTunes is a simple script to import .mp3s from uTorrent to iTunes
+Import to iTunes from uTorrent

 On Windows: